goophile/tidb-aws-benchmark/README.md

 Deploy TiDB cluster on AWS EC2, and benchmark with [go-tpc](https://github.com/pingcap/go-tpc#prepare).

 **!!!
-Notice: remember to delete the EC2 stack after test!
-The Cloudformation stack in use is expensive.**
+Notice: remember to delete the AWS Cloudformation stack after test!
+The stack costs about $4 per hour.**

 # Requirements